Home/UFC

 Article continues below this ad

 The 30-year-old was introduced to martial arts when she was in her younger years.
-She started off learning judo but sustained some injuries that forced her to take some time off.
-However, Amanda Ribas had some teammates who were training in MMA, and she drew inspiration from them to later return to the sport.
-Now that we have learned the details of her nationality and the beginning of her martial arts training, let’s take a look at Ribas’s ethnic background and what religion she professes.
+As a child, she started learning judo but was sidelined due to knee injuries that forced her out of grappling competitions.
+However, some of Amanda Ribas’ teammates were training in MMA, and she drew inspiration from them to later embrace competition again, but in a different sport.
+We now know about her nationality and the origins of her martial arts training, so let’s take a look at Ribas’ ethnic background and what religion she follows.

-Like many South American people, Amanda Ribas comes from a Latino background of native Brazilian descent.
+Like many South Americans, Amanda Ribas comes from a Latino background of native Brazilian descent.
 The former IMMAF World Champion follows the most common religion practiced in her native country, Christianity.
-Ribas’s parents and her two siblings, a brother and a sister, are all devout Christians.
+Ribas’ parents and her two siblings, a brother and a sister, are all devout Christians.
+She’s even mentioned on her Instagram profile that for her, it’s “GOD First.”

 ADVERTISEMENT